Bored-Programmers/larabreadcrumb/README.md

 ])
 ```

-This will generate a breadcrumb like this: `breadcrumb.users / 1 / breadcrumb.comments / 1`. <br><br>
+This generates a breadcrumb like this: `breadcrumb.users / 1 / breadcrumb.comments / 1`.

-**It is recommended to use a prefix when using translation**, because it will prevent conflicts. <br>
+**Note:** It's recommended to use a prefix when using translation to prevent conflicts.
+For example, for a route
-For example if you have route
-`Route::get('admin/users')`, it will generate a breadcrumb like this: `admin / users`.
-It is not a problem, until you
+like `Route::get('admin/users')`, it generates a breadcrumb like this: `admin / users`.
+This isn't a problem until you
-have translation file `admin.php`.
-Then it will give you an error `array to string conversion`.
+have a translation file `admin.php`.
+Then it gives you an error `array to string conversion`.

-### Hide Breadcrumbs
+### Hiding Breadcrumbs

-You can also hide certain breadcrumbs.
+You can hide certain breadcrumbs:

 ```php
 use BoredProgrammers\LaraBreadcrumb\Service\BreadcrumbService;